 So what is lochia? (pronounced lōkēə)

-It is the medical term for postpartum bleeding.
+It is the medical term for postpartum bleeding or bleeding after birth.

 Now before you get nervous or freaked out, please know that vaginal bleeding after childbirth is perfectly normal!

 In this post, I’m going to explain EVERYTHING you need to know about postpartum bleeding:

 - How do you handle bleeding?